schmouk/PyRandLib/README.md

     x(i) = (2^26+2^19) * ( x(i-1) + x(i-24) + x(i-47) ) mod (2^31-1)

-See Mrg for an explanation of the MRG original algorithm.
+See Mrg287 above description for an explanation of the MRG original algorithm.